SandhyaKilari/MLOps/README.md

-# MLOps Project - Linear Regression (1X Model)
+# MLOps - Linear Regression Models

 ## Overview
-This project builds a **linear regression model** using the best single feature (`1X`) from the dataset `sampregdata.csv`.
-The feature was selected based on the highest absolute correlation with the target variable.
+This repository contains linear regression models built on `sampregdata.csv`.
+Two models are trained using scikit-learn:
+- **Model 1**: Trained with a best single feature ('x4').
+- **Model 2**: Trained with two best features ('x4' and 'x2').

-## Project Structure
+## Model Comparison
+Model 2 outperforms Model 1 by leveraging additional data (an extra feature).
+While Model 1 is simpler and may be easier to interpret, Model 2 provides better predictions for complex scenarios.
+Both models are version-controlled for reproducibility.